Tie Guan Yin is a variety of oolong tea which originated from Anxi County, Fujian, China in the 19th century.

 There are two legends attributed to the origin of Tie Guan Yin tea.

-The Wei legend begins in Anxi County, in an old shabby temple which contained an iron statue of Guan Yin.
-The story goes on to state that a poor farmer, known as Wei, would often walk past the temple and noticed that it’s condition was getting worse with each passing year.
+The Wei legend begins in Anxi County, in an old shabby temple which contained an iron statue of the bodhisattva Guan Yin.
+The story goes on to state that a poor farmer, known as Wei, would often walk past the temple and noticed that it’s condition was getting worse and worse with each passing year.

 He thought to himself ‘Something has to be done about this!’

-Twice a month, for quite a period of time, the farmer diligently swept the temple, thinking to himself that it was the least he could.
+Twice a month, for an undisclosed period of time, the farmer diligently swept the temple, thinking to himself that it was the least he could.

-At some point, Guan Yin appeared to him in a dream and told him about a treasure which was in a cave behind the temple.
+The legend goes on to say that eventually Guan Yin appeared to the farmer in a dream and told him about a treasure which was in a cave behind the temple.
 Guan Yin told the farmer to take the treasure and share it with others.
 In the cave, Wei found a tea shoot, which he planted in his field and nurtured until it grew into a respectable tea bush.
-He believed it to be the finest tea ever produced and proceeded to give cuttings of the plant to his neighbors.
+He believed it to be the finest tea ever produced and proceeded to give cuttings of the plant to his neighbors who proceeded to grow it as well.

-While selling the tea, it was referred to as Tie Guan Yin, in honor of Guan Yin.
+While selling the tea, it was decided to refer to it as Tie Guan Yin, in honor of Guan Yin.

-It is said that Wei and his local village eventually repaired the Guan Yin temple with money made from selling Tie Guan Yin tea.
+The legend even has a happy ending, as it is said that Wei and his local village were eventually able to repair the Guan Yin temple with money made from selling Tie Guan Yin tea.